leosarra/gw2_launcher/README.md

 - **Backup:** A backup version of the previously version of the addon will be stored in the Guild Wars 2 / bin64 directory with the name d3d9_old.dll.
 - **Light on resources:** The updater doesn't run in background during the daily-use of your computer or during your play sessions.
 It runs only for the time needed to update the dll, usually around 1-2 seconds, at the start of Guild Wars 2 then it terminates automatically.
 - **Configuration download:** Each time it checks if archdps.ini exists and and if it were not the launcher will ask if the user would like to automatically download an archdps.ini with default settings.
 - **Fast-start:** The launcher comes with an autostart feature and one to hide the GUI.
-The update process will be completely invisible and will cause just a slightly delay before the launch of the official launcher.
+The update process will be completely invisible and will not require any additional input from the user.
 - **Freedom of choice:** It provides the user the ability to decide to run GW2 with or without the addons at anytime.